avishek-sen-gupta/cobol-rekt/README.md

 ## Analysis through JGraphT

-The library embeds [JGraphT](https://jgrapht.org/), a powerful library of graph algorithms.
+In addition to writing to Neo4J and leveraging its data science capabilities to analyse the graph(s), the library also embeds [JGraphT](https://jgrapht.org/), a powerful library of graph algorithms.
 The ```JGraphTBuilder``` class converts the unified model (AST, CFG, Data Structures) into a DirectedPseudograph (because there can be both loops and parallel edges between two nodes), for consequent analysis through the JGraphT API.

 Custom analyses are a work in progress.